 Stock Synthesis reports fishing mortality rates by age and month.
 While Stock Synthesis reports annual Fs by age, the pink shrimp model is parameterized with monthly data which SS-3 treats as years.
-Consequently Stock Synthesis outputs F values by age and month, e.g., for 2014 the number of F values is 12 months x 19 ages = 228 F values.
+Consequently Stock Synthesis outputs F values by age and month, e.g., for year in the model the number of F values is 12 months x 19 ages = 228 F values.

-To deal with this large number of F's per year, the consensus of the 2012 SSC working group was to calculate the F rates in the following manner:
+To deal with this large number of Fs per year, the consensus of the 2012 SSC working group was to calculate the F rates in the following manner: